Back to California

 OpenJustice Web portal

-A website run by the California Department of Justice where criminal statistics are shared.
+A website run by the California Department of Justice where crime data is shared.

 California Incident-Based Reporting System (CIBRS)

-A system used to report detailed information about crimes, including human trafficking cases.
+A system used to record detailed information about crimes in California, including human trafficking cases.

 Limits and Unknowns